jsinger67/scnr2/README.md

 <!-- markdownlint-enable first-line-h1 -->

+# Attention
+***This project is still in its early phases and not ready for use***

 # About `scnr2`

 This crate provides a scanner/lexer with sufficient regex support and minimal compile time.
 The scanners support multiple scanner modes out of the box.

 It is intended as the successor of [scnr](https://github.com/jsinger67/scnr).

+In contrast to scnr this crate uses code generation during compile time by leveraging rust macros.